 This is related to the IP address that you use.
 If a cybercriminal wants to launch a DDoS attack against your network, they will have a much more difficult time doing so if your IP address is concealed by a virtual private network (VPN).
 If the cybercriminal already knew your IP address before you activated a virtual private network (VPN), then he or she will still be able to launch an assault even if you use this defense mechanism.
 This is not a foolproof security mechanism.

 When you use a virtual private network, it becomes nearly difficult for a cybercriminal to discover your real IP address.
-A cybercriminal may use this information to mimic your online presence or to pinpoint your geographical location down to your postal code by using this information for global protect VPN.
+A cybercriminal may use this information to mimic your online presence or to pinpoint your geographical location down to your postal code by using this information for global protection VPN.

 Virtual private networks (VPN Protection) are helpful, but they are not a complete security solution.

 When going online, it is strongly recommended that you connect to a virtual private network (VPN).
 This technology not only conceals the traffic on your internet connection and your IP address from other people, but it also reduces the likelihood that you will become a victim of certain forms of cybercrime.
-However, antivirus software is absolutely necessary to ensure the safety of both you and your data.
+However, antivirus software is necessary to ensure the safety of both you and your data.
 You can now get the best of both worlds with the built-in VPNs that come included in many antivirus programs.
 This saves you the hassle and expense of paying for two separate services.

 Would you like to read more about VPN protection-related articles?
 If so, we invite you to take a look at our other tech topics before you leave!